Make this super simple and delicious vegan bowl with sauteed mushrooms for your vegan lunch.

 - some fresh herbs of your choice

-- 3 tbsp teriyaki sauce
+- 3 tablespoon teriyaki sauce

-- 1 tsp mustard cream
+- 1 teaspoon mustard cream

 - Start with the red cabbage salad by mixing all the ingredients and set it aside

 - Now make the zucchini stew by dicing the onion

 - In a pan cook the onion in some oil for about 3 minutes in moderate heat

 - Add the grated spices and mix well,